arshem/ollamaProxy/README.md

 * **API Key Authentication**: Ollama Proxy requires API keys for authentication, ensuring that only authorized requests are forwarded to the Ollama API.
 * **Streaming Support**: Ollama Proxy supports streaming responses from the Ollama API, allowing for efficient handling of large data transfers.
 * **Error Handling**: Ollama Proxy catches and handles errors from the Ollama API, providing a more robust and reliable experience.
+* **Key Generation**: Using CLI you can automatically generate new api keys.
+OLLAMA-UUID format.

 ## Getting Started
 -----------------